mcarvalhor/HIFAL/README.md

 ## How to compile?

-You can compile HIFAL using make.
-Just execute "make all" in a terminal.
+You can compile HIFAL using cmake.
+Just execute "cmake ." in a terminal.
+After that, execute "make all" and HIFAL will be compiled.

 ## How to run?

 You can run HIFAL using a terminal.
-Just execute the compiled binary "./hifal".
+Just execute the compiled binary "bin/hifal".

-## How to link to my code?

-When you compile HIFAL using "make all", the object file "obj/hifal.o" will be created.
-You can link this object file to your program and use header file "headers/hifal.h".

 ## How to contribute?